VainlyStrain/Vaile/README.md

 	+ ShellShock

 ### Other Tools:
 - `net_info.py` - Displays information about your network.
-Accessible from 'ip' command.
+Accessible from 'netinfo' command.

 ### Vaile In Action: